fernando0x40/ESP32/README.md

 ### OTA WebUpdater 2.0

-The default WebUpdater avaliable at Espressif libraries for Arduino IDE is a bare bones tool that serves it's function of providing a starting point to development.<br>
+The default WebUpdater avaliable at Espressif libraries for Arduino IDE is a bare bones tool, that serves it's function of providing a starting point to development.<br>
-In this project, I inserted some features that may provide a better experience developing OTA through a Network.
+In this project, I developed some features that may provide a better experience developing OTA through a Network.